About the Font

-Similar to Jokerman Font
+Jokerman Font Generator

 - Antea font - This font looks like straight, neat handwriting.
 Each of the glyphs and characters comes with mixed strokes, somewhere thick somewhere thin.
 Gert Wiescher designed this font and published it under Wiescher Design.

-- Contype font – A crazy work of Wiescher Design, though it doesn’t have similarity with our mentioned font.
+- Contype font - A crazy work of Wiescher Design, though it doesn't have a similarity with our mentioned font.
 Most of the glyphs and characters of this font are purposely unfinished, giving the font a handwriting-like impression.

 - FF Fontesque font - A funhouse-mirror-style font with irregular, bouncy strokes.
 With 6 different weights and 12 styles, the FF Fontesque font will accelerate text designs in 106 languages.
 This font is the work of Nick Shinn and FontFont.